ZoDBlaze/MyGithubProfile/README.md

 I’m a Computer Science student with a background in **game development and frontend programming**, currently transitioning into **Artificial Intelligence and Machine Learning** through a structured, fundamentals-first path.

-I have hands-on experience with **Unity and C#**, where I focus on gameplay mechanics, player interaction, and client-side systems.
+I have hands-on experience with **Unity**, where I focus on gameplay mechanics, player interaction, and client-side systems.
 Alongside game development, I have foundational knowledge of **HTML, CSS, and JavaScript**, which I use to build simple interfaces and development tools.

 I have completed **Python fundamentals** and am currently learning **data analysis and data handling**, with the goal of progressing into **machine learning and deep learning**.
 My long-term interest is applying AI techniques to games, simulations, and interactive systems.